Federal Department of Home Affairs: Federal Social Insurance Office

 The Confederation spends around one quarter of the federal budget on social welfare.
 In the 2000s this amounted to between CHF 13 and 14 billion.
 The FSIO is charged with ensuring the reliability of this social insurance system within its areas of responsibility: old age and survivors’ insurance (AHV), invalidity insurance (IV), supplementary benefits, occupational pension funds, compensation for loss of earnings for people on national service and women on maternity leave, and family allowances in the agricultural sector.
 As of 2008, the FSIO is led by Director Yves Rossier.
 It has a staff of 243, annual revenues of CHF 475 million and annual expenditures of CHF 11,921 million.

-Federal Institutes of Technology Group

-The ETH Group is a system of technical universities and research institutes.
-These include the Swiss Federal Institute of Technology in Zurich (ETH Zurich), the Swiss Federal Institute of Technology in Lausanne (EPFL), the Paul Scherrer Institute in Villigen, the Federal Institute for Forest, Snow and Landscape Research in Birmensdorf, the Federal Laboratory for Materials Testing and Research and the Federal Institute for Environmental Science and Technology in Dübendorf.
-All are managed by the ETH Board, which is made up of eleven leading figures from the fields of science, industry and politics.
-As of 2008, the ETH Group is led by Fritz Schiesser, President of the ETH Board.
-The group's institutes have a staff of 12 000 and some 20 000 students and post-graduates.
-They are accounted for as having no revenues and annual expenditures of CHF 2,154 million.
+Federal Office for Food Safety and Veterinary Affairs

+The Federal Food Safety and Veterinary Office (FSVO) was created in 2014 as a merger between the Federal Veterinary Office and the Food Safety division of the Federal Office of Public Health.

+It is responsible for ensuring food safety "from the stable to the plate", as well as protecting animal health and welfare.